Arnav6508/Named-Entity-Recognition/ReadMe.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To use the project locally, just utilise the inference function in main.py for testing on personal data, you can also create your own model by using build_model function in main.py
+To use the project locally, you can start by creating your own model by using build_model function in model.py!<br>
+For inference, just utilise the predict function in inference.py for testing on personal data.
+There is also test_accuracy function in the file to calculate accuracy on any unseen data.

 ### Installation